top of page

 Sing - Make - Listen - Craft - Dance

-The Family Folk Festival will feature all manner of daytime delights, from marvellous music, circus entertainers, whirling dancers, a spectacular sea monster, and even stories told from a pedal-powered Gypsy caravan!
-You can create, make noise, watch, listen, and join in with loads of fun activities each afternoon.
+This year's Family Folk Festival will feature all manner of delights: marvellous music, enchanting theatre performances, whirling fire dancers, roaming troubadours, fantastic creatures, and thrilling tales.
+You can watch, listen, and join in with music, craft and dance activities each afternoon.

 Would you like to perform at the festival?
 Do you have experience in dance, movement, physical theatre, or even fitness?
-We're looking for three local people to perform as part of Thingumajig's incredible sea monster puppet (pictured above) You'll be trained by the company's world-class puppeteers and take part in a once-in-a-lifetime experience.
+We're looking for local people to perform as part of Brimstone the Dragon, or one of our amazing folk creatures.
+You'll be trained by first-class puppeteers and take part in a once-in-a-lifetime experience.
 Why?
 Because everybody loves puppets!

 Here's what we've got up to so far...